ablamohamedamine/dziri/readme.txt

 Requires at least: 5.3
 Tested up to: 6.8
 Requires PHP: 5.4
-Stable tag: 1.0.8
+Stable tag: 1.0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Dziri is a potent WordPress theme tailored for exceptional online stores.
-Seamlessly integrating WooCommerce, it offers direct checkout for conversions, cash on delivery form, Arabic translation, RTL support, and SEO optimization.
-Customize effortlessly to reflect your brand.
-Elevate your e-commerce venture with Dziri.
+Dziri is a powerful WordPress theme designed for outstanding online stores.
+It includes cash on delivery, Arabic translation, RTL support, SEO optimization, and a direct checkout for conversions—all while completely integrating with WooCommerce.
+Easily customize to represent your brand.
+Boost your online business with Dziri.

 == Installation ==